crazy4groovy/crazy4groovy/README.md

 ## Online educator and mentor (__Sr.
 JS Dev__)

 > Goal: To fast-track Jr. developers into Sr. developers, by teaching (and practicing) advanced principles, tips, and techniques to code high-quality & _MAINTAINABLE_ software.
-Let's get more Sr. developers into the marketplace!
+Let's get _more_ __Sr.-leveled__ developers into the marketplace, because the industry needs it!

 - [YouTube Channel](https://www.youtube.com/@srjsdev6665)
 - [Blog](https://srjsdev.hashnode.dev/)